-For more information on the LSAT, like when you should take the exam, how to prepare for the LSAT, how long your scores are valid, etc., click the link above.
+For more information on the LSAT, like when you should take the exam, how to prepare for the LSAT, how long your scores are valid, etc.,

 Make sure you are prepared for the LSAT and are ready put forth your best effort on test day.